tpamplin/meet-app/README.md

     when the hide details button is clicked, then the event will be collapsed.

+Specify the number of events:

+    Story:

+    As a user
-Specify the number of events
+    I should be able to specify the number of events shown on screen at a given time.
+    So that I can narrow down or expand my search the way I prefer.

+    Scenarios:

     given the app is open
     when the user hasn't specified a number